IBM-Cloud/vpc-transit/README.md

 Optionally a Highly Available, HA, firewall can be created by using a Network Load Balancer in "route" mode.
 This will distribute traffic over the pool members.
 The config_tf/terraform.tfvars has the settings that control the firewall.

 - firewall - set to true to create a firewall
-- firewall_lb - set to true to create a load balancer in route mode
+- firewall_nlb  set to true to create a load balancer in route mode
 - number_of_firewalls_per_zone - specify a small integer indicating the number of load balancer pool members

 If you wish to configure this make these changes in the tfvars file and run ./apply.sh again.
 This is a transparent chnge that does not effect the test results.